CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.2.3 Clients on Windows 10.txt

 #### SYS.2.2.3.A12 File and Share Permissions

 Access to files and folders on the local system and network shares SHOULD be configured according to an authorization and access concept.
 This includes in particular the standard administrative shares on the system.
 The write permissions for users SHOULD be limited to a defined area in the file system.
-In particular, users SHOULD NOT receive write permissions to folders in the operating system or installed applications.
+In particular, users SHOULD NOT receive write permissions to folders of the operating system or installed applications.

 #### SYS.2.2.3.A13 Using SmartScreen features